dribnet/purvs/README.md

 ive got it working and made the cutouts pink for debug things

 once i finish getting all the characters out im going to go full clean up patrol

+put in more exceptions for the letters with accents on them and added more letters and took out the pink from the images so the preview looks more like what im working with